-Students with disabilities will find many Student Support Programs at Shoreline Community College.
+Students with disabilities will find many Student Support Programs that may be beneficial at Shoreline Community College.
 Please note: some services may require up to six weeks prior notice.

 - Priority registration

-- Assistance in obtaining textbooks in audio format
+- Assistance in obtaining textbooks in alternative format.

 FOSS Building, Room 5226